eurekaclinical/aiw-i2b2-etl/README.md

 [org.protempa.backend.asb.java.JavaAlgorithmBackend]
 ```

-The i2b2 Protempa destination loads data into i2b2 directly into its data schema rather than through its web services APIs for performance.
+The i2b2 data and knowledge source backends read data directly from i2b2's database schemas rather than through its web services APIs for performance.
+Similarly, the i2b2 Protempa destination loads data into i2b2 directly into its data schema rather than through its web services APIs for performance.